codenotary/cnlc-docs-test/pages/help/manage-ledger.md

 #### Querying a Ledger

 While the SDK allows you to query ledger values based on a (lookup) key, the *Query Ledger* tab lets you query ledger contents directly through the UI.
-The query process is is discussed in more detail on the [*Query Ledger data page*](/help/query-ledger) .
+The query process is is discussed in more detail on the [*Query Ledger Data page*](/help/query-ledger) .

 <v-img src="/alt_query_ldgr_wgt_annot.png" alt="" ></v-img>

-#### Audit report
+#### Audit Report

 Audit report lets you generate a PDF report containing the status of the current Ledger and CodeNotary Ledger Compliance instance.